-When my son was younger, you would often find me at the playground, narrating most of his actions and our environment.
+You’d often find me at the playground, narrating most of his actions and our environment.
 “Look at the sun—it’s so bright!… You’re playing with the sand… Wee!
 This swing is so fun!” and so forth.

 I would also climb up the playground equipment with him.
-He seemed so small, I figured; and so, with my hands spotting his every action, I climbed up, protecting him.
+He seemed so small, I figured.
+And so, with my hands spotting his every action, I climbed up, protecting him.

 I had my reasons, and I stuck to them.

 I judged the mom who sat on the bench while her son played—gasp!—over 50 feet away from her.
 “Seems lazy,” I would think.
 “She’s completely ignoring her son and not engaging him whatsoever.”
 I judged the other mom who talked on the phone while her kids played in the sand.
-“What kind of example is she setting?”
+“What example is she setting?”
 I would tsk tsk.

-I now know that allowing kids plenty of time to play independently helps build their focus, teaches them self-sufficiency when they master something all on their own, and offers a reprieve from being under a watchful eye as kids often are.
+I now know that allowing kids plenty of time to play builds their focus.
+They learn self-sufficiency when they master something all on their own.
+And they get a break from being under a watchful eye as kids often are.

-Because for all we know, we may just find ourselves on the other side, sitting on the park bench checking our email.
+For all we know, we may just find ourselves on the other side, sitting on the park bench checking our email.